maximilien/skills-tickets/README.md

 EOF
 ```

+*WARNING* needless to say that you should not share not checkin to GitHub nor make public your credentials.

 ## User guide

 The following is a brief user guide for the `st.py` CLI.
 You can see an abreviated version of this user guide by running `./st.py --help`